-It is expected that builders will not be impacted significantly by any one proposed code change or the collective effect of all of the proposed changes to Title 24, Part 6.
+The Statewide CASE Team does not expect the proposed code changes for the 2019 code cycle to have an adverse impact on builders.
 This particular code change proposal will have a minimal impact on builders.
 Much of the coordination will need to occur among mechanical engineers and refrigeration contractors.